Archive for the ‘Uncategorized’ Category

 Heb 2:14-16 Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil, (15) and release those who through fear of death were all their lifetime subject to bondage.
 (16) For indeed He does not give aid to angels, but He does give aid to the seed of Abraham.

 He humbled Himself and became a man and raised the state of redeemed man to be higher than the fallen angels.
 These angels who fell remain where they are, there is no redemption for them.
-Their leader is the father of sin and the first to sin and then to beguile men to sin and to be taken captive by the bondage of that and eternal death.
+Their leader is the father of sin and the first to sin and then to beguile men to sin and to be takenΒ captive by the bondage of that and eternal death.
 Yet the children of light, the redeemed of the Lord no longer dwell in such bondage and can say ” Oh death where is your sting, oh grave where is your victory?”
 Jesus was victorious over death and the grave, He has arisen and He bids men to join Him.
 Brothers and sisters, consider your freedom this day from bondage.
 The fallen angels found no such aid yet you, think slowly, you have been raised up with Christ.
 Your outward man is perishing, but your inward man is being renewed day by day.
 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory, while we do not look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporary, but the things which are not seen are eternal.2Co 4:17-18

-Posted in Christian, christian living, Christianity, church of scotland, Daily devotional, Devotions, end times, Jesus, pentecostal, revival, the remnant, the state of the church, theology, Uncategorized | Tagged: , , , | Leave a Comment »
+Posted in Christian, christian living, Christianity, church of scotland, Daily devotional, Devotions, end times, Jesus, pentecostal, revival, the remnant, the state of the church, theology, Uncategorized | Tagged: eternal death, fallen angels, fear of death, The fallen angels | Leave a Comment »

 Posted by appolus on February 27, 2015